-Kiln dry in the woodworking industry.
+Kiln Dry in the Woodworking Industry.

 Kiln dry is a room for drying

-air temperature, air humidity and the air
+air temperature, air humidity, and air

 It is the kiln

-more complex facility than the air drying.
+can be done with air drying or shed drying, but the commercial pre-dryer requires a more complex facility than the air drying.
 Pre-drier kiln in commercial operations

-from 75°F to100°F, relative humidity ranged from 60% to 90%.
+from 75°F to 100°F, and the relative humidity ranges from 60% to 90%.

 Pre-drying is used by the woodworking industry to prepare the wood